-If you are a property owner with an in-ground sprinkler system or private well, state and local laws require that you install and maintain a backflow prevention device on your service line and have it inspected yearly by a certified tester.
+If you are a property owner with an in-ground sprinkler system, private well, or pressure sewer, state and local regulations require that you install and maintain a backflow prevention device on your service line and have it inspected yearly by a certified tester.

 Backflow is a flow in reverse from the normal direction of flow in a piping system.
 It occurs due to a differential pressure existing between two different points within a continuous fluid system; a fluid of higher pressures flowing to a fluid of lower pressure.
 Backflow may occur due to either "backsiphonage" or "backpressure."

-If you have or are planning on installing an irrigation system, you must first comply with Washington State Law (WAC 246-290), and City of Washougal Ordinance (13.40).
-These laws require that all irrigation systems have approved backflow protection.
-A plumbing permit is also required when installing an irrigation system.
-Without proper backflow protection, your irrigation system could endanger the health of your family, neighbors, and others in the community who are using the public water system.
+If you have or are planning on installing an irrigation system, you must first comply with Washington State Washington Administrative Code (WAC) 246-290, and Washougal Municipal Code (WMC) 13.40.
+These regulations require that all irrigation systems have approved backflow protection.
+A plumbing permit is also required by our Community Development Department when installing an irrigation system.
+Without proper backflow protection, your irrigation system could endanger the health of your family, neighbors, and the community.

-Improper installation of a state-approved backflow prevention device or failure to meet testing requirements are grounds for termination of water service.
-The three state-approved backflow assemblies that follow are required to be installed per City of Washougal standards, and must be tested by a Washington certified tester upon installation and yearly thereafter:
+Improper installation of a state approved backflow prevention device or failure to meet testing requirements are grounds for termination of water service.
+The state approved backflow assemblies below are required to be installed per City of Washougal standards, and must be tested by a Washington certified tester upon installation and yearly thereafter: